dubo-dubon-duponey/docker-airplay/README.md

 The following environment variables allow for high-level control over shairport:

+* OUTPUT (alsa|pipe|stdout) controls the output
 * LOG_LEVEL if set to "debug" will pass along -vvv and --statistics
-* OUTPUT (alsa|pipe|stdout) controls the output
 * MDNS_NAME controls the announced name
 * PORT controls the port to bind to

 Any additional arguments passed when running the image will get fed to the `shairport-sync` binary directly.

-You can get a full list of supported arguments by simply calling
+You can get a full list of supported arguments with:

 ```
 docker run --rm dubodubonduponey/airplay --help